Am I the only one dreaming of patio furniture that’s WAY outside the budget!?

 - Follow the instructions for the concrete mix.

-Assemble the DIY Patio Table
+How to Assemble the Round Concrete Patio Table

 - Peel the forms once the concrete has begun to cure.